 Pre-Order Purchase Campaigns

 A car doesn’t have to be physically on the lot for you to sell it.
 Advertise the opportunity to pre-order a car and promote the option to hand-select features, giving your customers a customized, personalized vehicle purchase experience.
-These types of pre-order campaigns can also direct customers to your dealership’s digital retailing tools, allowing them to complete large portions of the buying process online.
+These types of pre-order campaigns can also direct your automobile leads to your dealership’s digital retailing tools, allowing them to complete large portions of the buying process online.

 Brand Awareness Campaigns